GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

     return results
 ```

-Finally, this function simply gives us a very long sequence of hexadecimal digits to use as identifiers for our intermediate accumulators.
+Finally, this function simply gives a very long sequence of hexadecimal digits to use as identifiers for the intermediate accumulators:

 ```python
 def generate_hex_sequence() -> Iterable[str]: